-Get outside on the night of August 11th and enjoy the peak of the Perseid Meteor Shower.
-Look for meteors to radiate outwards from the constellation Perseus at the peak of the shower, from the night of the 11th to the early hours of the 12th.
-The moon is close to new this year, so should produce minimal light pollution to interfere with viewing the shower.
-The Perseids are a strong shower, generally producing around 50-75 meteors per hour.
+Get outside on the night of October 21st and enjoy the peak of the Orionid Meteor Shower.
+Look for meteors to radiate outwards from the constellation Orion at the peak of the shower, from the night of the 20th to the early hours of the 21st.
+Unfortunately this year the Moon will be 100% full, and so will present some light pollution to interfere with viewing the shower.
+The Orionids generally produce 10-20 meteors per hour, and are notable due to the fact they originate from Halley's Comet.
 More information is available at amsmeteors.org

 Browse some useful accessories and equipment to make finding meteors, and your way in the dark easierhere!